 4. Schedule your placement test by calling 617-708-3628 or emailing email@example.com.

-5. Attend New Student Orientation: meet your advisor, select a success coach, register for class, and pay your bill.
+5. Meet your advisor, register for class, and pay your bill.

 For additional information, please click here.

 New students at Roxbury Community College may be eligible to participate in the Commonwealth Commitment, a new program offered through the Massachusetts Department of Higher Education.
 The program makes a college education more affordable for MA residents.

 • Begin at one of Massachusetts' Community Colleges

 • Transfer to one of Massachusetts' State Universities or UMass campuses

 • Complete bachelor's degree within 2 more years

 •Maintain full time, continuous enrollment and a cumulative 3.0 GPA

 •A freeze on tuition & fees for all four years upon entry into the Commonwealth Commitment program, until student graduates or leaves program.